You are at the top of the page

 What's happening at Hampton Court Palace?

 We are proud to care for some of the most important buildings in the world.
-It is vital that we carry out expert conservation at Hampton Court Palace to maintain, protect and preserve the palace for everyone to enjoy.
+It is critical that we carry out expert conservation at Hampton Court Palace to maintain, protect and preserve the palace for everyone to enjoy.

-The Great Gatehouse been the main entrance to the palace for centuries and would have been a familiar site for Tudor courtiers and their servants upon arriving at Hampton Court.
+The Great Gatehouse has been the main entrance to the palace for centuries and would have been a familiar site for Tudor courtiers and their servants upon arriving at Hampton Court.
 From this entrance, they could walk towards the palace’s courtyards.

 Explore the Great Gatehouse on our 360-degree image, created in partnership with Google Arts & Culture.